 In your business plan, potential investors want to see numbers rooted in reality and based on solid data.
 This includes the income statement, cash flow projects, and balance sheet.

-Sometimes entrepreneurs make the mistake of glossing over this section completely, only adding minimal detail or plugging in arbitrary numbers just so they have something down on paper.
+Sometimes entrepreneurs make the mistake of glossing over this section completely.
+They add minimal detail or plug in arbitrary numbers just so they have something down on paper.

 If you want investors to take your business plan seriously, you need to treat your financials with the utmost care.
 Take the time to do the required financials for your business plan to build confidence in your company’s viability and forecast.